-The Commission on Accreditation of Athletic Training Education (CAATE) accredited Athletic Training program at Illinois State involves 5 semesters of didactic and clinical education.
-The Athletic Training program prepares the student in a state-of-the art facility.
-Affiliated clinical sites include hospitals and clinics, high schools, small and large university athletics, outpatient rehabilitation clinics, and semi-professional sports.
+The Commission on Accreditation of Athletic Training Education (CAATE) accredits the Athletic Training program at Illinois State and involves five semesters of didactic and clinical education.
+The Athletic Training program prepares students in a state-of-the-art facility.
+Clinical sites include hospitals and clinics, high schools and colleges, and semi-professional sports.

 Point of Pride

 Illinois State's Athletic Training program is nationally accredited by the Commission on Accreditation of Athletic Training Education (CAATE).

 Athletic training is a growing profession.
 It is predicted that the workforce will need more professional athletic trainers in primary care support and outpatient rehab settings.

 Trainers can work in a variety of settings, including:

 Athletic trainers play a vital role in wellness.
 They specialize in mobility, injury prevention, and treatment.
 With their expertise and skills, they reduce time lost and health care costs.

 Applying to Illinois State

 The Athletic Training program accepts applications one time each year.
 Applications are due November 30 or before.
 Admission to the clinical program occurs in January.
 The program director of Athletic Training determines eligibility for admission.

 The program is not available for new students beginning in the spring semester.